44 Magnum (band): History

+In 1987, the band changed record labels and shifted to a soft rock sound.
+The subsequent albums, Love or Money (1987) and Emotional Color (1988), were badly-received by fans.
+Joe left the band in 1988.
+44 Magnum disbanded in April 1989.
+The album Still Alive was released later that month and features the band's classic heavy metal sound, as it was recorded in 1986.

 After thirteen years, 44 Magnum reunited in 2002 and released their seventh album Ignition.
 Bassist Ban left the band in 2009.
 That year, they released a self-titled album featuring new members Shuse, formerly of La'cryma Christi, on bass and Stevie, Paul's son, as a lead singer alongside Paul on most of the tracks.

 In early 2012, frontman and sole original member Paul announced he would stop performing live shows to focus on his treatment for Parkinson's disease, which he was diagnosed with in 2005.
 However, he continues to record and write songs with the band, and still makes occasional live appearances.
 Bassist Ban returned to 44 Magnum for the 30th anniversary of their debut in 2013.

 On February 3, 2022, 44 Magnum announced that Ban was no longer a part of the band.
 A little over a week later, Sexx George of the band Ladies Room was announced as support bassist.
+After 17 years, Stevie announced his departure from 44 Magnum on May 7, 2026.